Sunday, September 24, 2023

 GET KICAD

-$749? nope.
+$749?
+Nope.
 KiCAD is free.
 Download it here.

 I got the Windows version--not sure how transparent going between OS's will be, cross platform compatibility was poorly implemented in Eagle.
 Kicad docs say it's transparent; no reason to doubt them.
 I will try opening PC created projects on Linux and Mac down the road.
 I had no problem installing it on a few Windows 10 systems.